iangreenleaf/blog_house/_drafts/air-conditioning.md

 The other half-finished big-ticket project that came with the house (besides [the chimney]({% post_url 2020-08-11-the-chimney %})) was central air conditioning.
 The house had been fitted with supplies and a return for high-velocity air conditioning, and lines had been run for a condenser and heat exchanger, but no units had been installed.

-High velocity AC is a special system, manufactured almost exclusively by the Spacepak brand, that uses flexible supply lines that are much smaller than the ducts in your typical central air system.
+High-velocity AC is a special system, manufactured almost exclusively by the Spacepak brand, that uses flexible supply lines that are much smaller than the ducts in your typical central air system.
 It's useful in old houses because it can be run through narrow existing spaces rather than a costly renovation or adding exposed ducts.
 While this made it a sensible choice for our house, the downside was that it's a somewhat specialized system that not every HVAC contractor deals in.
+And yes, it's very inconvenient that "high-velocity air conditioning" abbreviates to HVAC but that is already taken by the industry category of "heating, ventilation, & air conditioning".

+{% gallery %}
+{% gallery_image path: assets/images/air-conditioning/ceiling-vent.jpg alt: "Vent in the ceiling", caption: "This is what the supply outlets look like in the ceiling.
+They're about the size of a can light." %}
+{% gallery_image path: assets/images/air-conditioning/wall-vent.jpg alt: "Vent in the wall", caption: "They can also be placed on walls, which we did in a couple places for convenience." %}
+{% endgallery %}

 Central air conditioning is a big perk here in the land of humid summers, but a half-finished system wasn't worth much unless it could become fully finished.
 During the inspection phase of the sale, I called around to gather estimates on roughly how much it would cost to finish the installation.